“A man who wants to lead the orchestra must turn his back on the crowd” (Max Lucado).

 Suffice it to say, God Himself straightened the two complainers out.
 The point is that it reveals Aaron’s jealousy.
 He wanted more honor and respect than he believed he was getting.
 It goes a long way in explaining why he was so quick to write off his own brother after he was absent for forty days on the top of Mt.
 Sinai.
 The sad story is told in Exodus 32, and we typically refer to it as the ‘golden calf episode.’

 The Hebrews came to Aaron to complain that Moses had been gone too long and probably wasn’t coming back.
 They told Aaron to fill the leadership void demanding that he make “us gods who shall go before us” (Exodus 32:1).
-Aaron didn’t hesitate to write off his older brother and take his place.
+Aaron didn’t hesitate to write off his younger brother and take his place.

 Take off the rings of gold that are in the ears of your wives, your sons, and your daughters, and bring them to me (Exodus 32:2).